Greenfield, Ohio: Government

+As of 2024 the Village of Greenfield will switch to a Mayor-council government in the coming years.

+Other officials include interim City Manager Gary Silcott, Finance Director Gary Lewis, Police Chief Jeremiah Oyer, and Director of Public Works Sherry Parker.

 Education

 Greenfield Exempted Village Schools operates three elementary schools (Rainsboro, Buckskin, and Greenfield Elementary), one middle school, and McClain High School.

 Greenfield has a public library, a branch of the Highland County District Library.